Site icon Lights Out ●●●●●

 The team have had a low finish rate here historically, with just over half of their entries reaching the finish line.
 The team has suffered double DNFs on seven of their appearances here, most recently in 2015.

 Kimi Raikkonen’s Q2 exit in 2015 is the only time Ferrari have failed to reach the final part of qualifying in Mexico since the event’s return to the calendar.
-The team have taken pole here four times, with Clay Reggazoni setting the fastest time in 1970, Sebastian Vettel taking pole in 2017 and Charles Leclerc taking pole in 2019 and 2023.
+The team have taken pole here five times, with Clay Reggazoni setting the fastest time in 1970, Sebastian Vettel taking pole in 2017, Charles Leclerc taking pole in both 2019 & 2023 and Carlos Sainz securing the fastest Saturday lap time in 2024.

 Though Leclerc started from pole in 2019, he didn’t actually set the fastest time.
 He was promoted to pole after Max Verstappen’s grid penalty.